Uttam580/chatterbot_chatbot/README.md

  1. Ensure that Python, Flask, SQLAlchemy, and ChatterBot are installed (either manually, or run `pip install -r requirements.txt`).
  2. Run *app.py* with `python app.py`.
  3. The demo will be live at [http://localhost:5000/](http://localhost:5000/)

+ ###  Bug / Feature Request

+If you find a bug (unable to initialize cudnn / or gave undesired results), kindly open an issue <a href = "https://github.com/Uttam580/chatterbot_chatbot/issues/new">here</a> by including your search query and the expected result.

  ### Resource: